Hersheypark can be the Sweetest Place On Earth, but not if you don’t plan well. Check out these top tips for visiting Hersheypark with Kids!

 If you decide not to pay for premium parking though, there is a tram (Hallelujah!) that will save your tired feet at the end of the day.

 The first thing to do, even before you enter the park, is figure out which height category your kids are in.
 There is everything from a Hershey Miniature on up to a Jolly Rancher (pretty sure that category is reserved for basketball players).

-When my daughter was 5 she was a Reese’s and this year she was a Hershey Bar.
+When my daughter was 5 she was a Reese’s and a few years later she was a Hershey Bar.
 That meant that she could ride at least half of the roller coasters.
 Goodness.

 Even Reese’s can ride a bunch of rides, including some of the super popular roller coasters like Comet and sooperdooperLooper, which goes upside down!
 Such a thrill for a 5-year old.